-D. Evaluation and Peer Review:
+d.
+Evaluation and Peer Review:

-Department Chairs are responsible for completing the annual, 3-year, and 5-year reviews for Contingent Faculty stipulated by the Faculty Handbook.
-Annual reviews for multi-year visiting positions should include substantive feedback on scholarship and other areas of professional development.
+1. Department Chairs are responsible for completing the annual, 3-year, and 5-year reviews for Contingent Faculty stipulated by the Faculty Handbook.
+Annual reviews for multi-year visiting positions should include substantive feedback on scholarship and other areas of professional development that would make a Contingent Faculty member a strong candidate for an eventual tenure-track position.